veracity/veracity-documentation/common/markdown/powerbi/Power bi.md

 b.
 Click 'upload file'.
 c.
 Click 'browse' and select the power BI file you wish to upload.
 d.
 Write in a name under 'Report name'.
 e.
 If you do not use direct query, skip this step.
-If you use a database in your report you need to inform what the connection string is by checking the ‘Connection string’ box and informing what the connection string is.
+If you use a database in your report you need to inform what the connection string is by checking the ï¿½Connection stringï¿½ box and informing what the connection string is.
 This string is not stored in veracity but passed on to Power BI services to render the report.
 f.
 Click 'Save changes'.

 INSERT PICTURE

 e.
 You will now see your uploaded report file on the page.

-*Return to the main page by clicking ‘Admin’ in the upper left corner to go back to the main page.*
+*Return to the main page by clicking ï¿½Adminï¿½ in the upper left corner to go back to the main page.*

 **2. Manage Reports**
 a.
 Click on the second box named 'Manage Reports'.